toasterlovin/csv_party/ROADMAP.md

     importer.aborted_rows_as_csv
     importer.error_rows_as_csv

-## 1.4 Batch API
+#### 1.4 Batch API

 It can be way more performant to batch imports so that expensive operations, like persisting data, are only done every so often.
 This would add an API to accumulate data, execute some logic every X number of rows, reset the accumulators, then repeat.
+Here's a rough sketch of what that API might look
+like:

     rows do |row|
       customers[row.customer_id] = { name: row.customer_name, phone: row.phone }
-      orders << { customer_id: row.customer_id, invoice_number: row.invoice_number }
+      orders[row.order_id] = { customer_id: row.customer_id, invoice_number: row.invoice_number }
     end

-    batch 50, customers: {}, orders: [] do
+    batch 50, customers: {}, orders: {} do
       # insert customers into database
       # insert orders into database

-      # accumulators are automatically reset to their initial values after the
-      # batch block is done executing
     end

+The first argument is how often the batch logic should be executed.
+In this case, every 50 rows.
+Then there is a hash of accumulators, where the keys are the names of the accumulators and the values are the initial values.
+Declaring the accumulators accomplished two things:

+1. It provides accessor methods so that the accumulators can be accessed from within the row import block.
+2. It automatically resets the accumulators to their initial values each time the batch block is executed.

-    # accumulators are optional, they are functionally identical to doing
+So, it is essentially functionally identical to doing the following:

     class MyImporter < CSVParty::Importer
       attr_accessor :customers, :orders